thejasmeetsingh/watcher/README.md

 # Watcher

-A dynamic content recommendation and management system designed to master Kubernetes through hands-on experience.
+A dynamic movie database where you can explore a wide range of movies and their details, whether they are past releases, currently playing, or upcoming.

 ## Architecture